DmytroIvakhnenkov/LLMInferenceKotlin/README.md

 ###  Task List

-1. [] Integrate Chat Template from llama.cpp.
+1. [x] Integrate Chat Template from llama.cpp.
+2. [ ] Integrate Streaming.
-2. [] Add an option to load different models.
+3. [ ] Add an option to load different models.
-3. [] Add chat history.
+4. [ ] Add chat history.
-4. [] Figure out how to distribute a linux binary.
+5. [ ] Figure out how to distribute a linux binary.
-5. [] Figure out how to distribute a windows binary.
+6. [ ] Figure out how to distribute a windows binary.
+7. [ ] Add thinking on/off for thinking models.